arnovb-github/PoshCommence/readme.md

 When you pipe more than one view to `Open-CmcView` it will open up to the first 10.

 ## Getting field values ##
 `Get-CmcFieldValues` returns an object for every database row.
-Think of it as a hashtable with the fieldname and correspondig values(s):
+Think of it as a hashtable with the fieldname and corresponding values(s):

 Example (_Tutororial database_):